bonsai-rx/docs/articles/documentation-style-guide.md

 ### Diagrams and Charts

-Use [Mermaid](https://mermaid.js.org/) graphs to visualize flowcharts or pipelines.
+Consider using [Mermaid](https://mermaid.js.org/) graphs to describe and visualize flowcharts or pipelines.

 **Example:**